Contrastive Representation Regularization for Vision-Language-Action Models: Conclusion

 \section{Conclusion}

 In this work, we present \textit{Robot State-aware Contrastive Loss (RS-CL)}, a simple and effective regularization method that explicitly aligns representations with robot proprioceptive states.
 Our experiments demonstrate that RS-CL consistently improves VLA performances, particularly on tasks requiring reliable and precise positioning.
-These findings highlight the importance of incorporating control-relevant structure into condition representations to enhance action prediction.
-We hope this work encourages further exploration of incorporating robot-centric signals, such as object pose or tactile feedback, to advance VLA models toward more precise and versatile robotic control.
+These findings highlight the importance of shaping conditioning representations with physically grounded signals for accurate action prediction.
+We hope this work encourages further exploration of incorporating robot state and sensor signals, such as object pose or tactile feedback, to advance VLA models toward more precise and versatile robot control.